austozi/selfhosted/vaultwarden/README.md

 ## Install

-To deploy the application, do `docker-compose up -d -f docker-compose.yml`.
+1. Download the docker-compose.yml file to the Docker host.
+2. Edit the docker-compose.yml file as necessary.
+3. Execute `docker-compose up -d` from the same directory as the docker-compose.yml file.

 The mailer network is used to send email notifications using a private email server.
 If a public email server is used, the mailer network can be safely removed from the docker-compose.yml file.